regisftm/azure-fortinet-fabric-bootcamp/modules/module-08-fortigate-config-test/README.md

 ## Next Steps

-Once you've completed this module and verified all traffic flows, you're ready to proceed to **Module 9 - Site-to-Site IPSec VPN Connecting On-Premises and Azure Environments**.
+Once you've completed this module and verified all traffic flows, you're ready to proceed to [**Module 9 - Site-to-Site IPSec VPN: Connecting On-Premises and Azure Environments**](/modules/module-09-site-to-site-vpn/README.md).

 In Module 9, we'll deploy the centralized logging and management components of the Fortinet Security Fabric.